chrokh/toow-old/chapters/classes.md

 The difference between classes and objects corresponds to the difference between types and values.
 ```

-To instantiate a class in C# we use the keyword `new` and follow it with the identifier, meaning the name of the class.
+To instantiate a class in C# we use the `new` operator and follow it with the identifier, meaning the name of the class.
 So if we have a class called `Cat` then we would create instances of the `Cat` class by saying:

 ```{code-cell}